jacobcassidy/vscode-cassidy-dark-theme/README.md

 The theme was designed with pure shades of gray for the workbench so the syntax color highlighting pops with no bias towards any single color.

-## Includes Missing CSS & SCSS Syntax Grammar
+## Includes Missing CSS & SCSS Syntax Highlighting Grammar

-Since VSCode does not often update syntax grammar, the Cassidy Dark theme updates the CSS and SCSS grammars to include syntax highlighting for modern features.
+Since VSCode does not often update syntax grammar, the Cassidy Dark theme updates the CSS and SCSS grammar to include syntax highlighting for modern features.
+When possible, these updates will be pushed and merged into the official VSCode CSS grammar repo and then removed from here.

-Added are:
-- `:is()` and `:where()` tokens for both CSS and SCSS (_Update: my pull request to merge this into the core VSCode was accepted and should be in production soon._)
+**Added tokens:**
 - `,` comma token for SCSS.
 - `>>`, `>`, `+`, `~` keyword operator combinator tokens for SCSS.
 - `content`, `cursor`, `filter`, `font`, and `mask` property names tokens for SCSS.
-- `auto-fit` property value token for CSS.
+- `auto-fit` and `auto-fill` property value token for the CSS `repeat()` function. _(Currently being merged into the official grammar.)_

+**Removed tokens:**
+- `:is()` and `:where()` tokens are now merged into the official [vscode-css repo](https://github.com/microsoft/vscode-css).

 ## Installation